navis-org/navis/docs/source/install.rst

 Install
 =======

-Installation instructions come in two flavors:
+Installation instructions come in two flavours:

 1. **Quick install**: if you know what you are doing
 2. **Step-by-step instructions** : if you are new to Python